Practical Information

 SPACE RESEARCH AND TECHNOLOGY INSTITUTE, Sofia 1113, str.
 "Acad.
 Georgy Bonchev" bl.
 1

-Template.docx- Please submit your papers as camera-ready, strictly following the template.
+- Please submit your papers strictly following the template.
 Submissions not complying with the template will be sent back to the authors for corrections.
-Each submission will be uploaded in the section Proceedings as soon as it has been accepted, and each one will have an individual doi-number.
+Each submission will be uploaded in the section Proceedings as soon as it has been accepted.

 - The deadline for submitting papers for the proceedings is August 21.
 After that, a Book of proceedings will be compiled with the respective page numbers, and it will replace the list of individual proceedings.